Swiss mercenaries: Modern times

-Since 1859, only one mercenary unit has been permitted, the Vatican's Swiss Guard, which has been protecting the Pope for the last five centuries, dressed in colourful uniforms, supposedly drawn by Michelangelo, reminiscent of the Swiss mercenary's heyday.
+Since 1859, only one Swiss mercenary unit has been permitted, the Vatican's Swiss Guard, which has been protecting the pope for the last five centuries, dressed in colourful uniforms, supposedly drawn by Michelangelo, reminiscent of the Swiss mercenary's heyday.
 Despite its being prohibited, individual Swiss citizens carried on the tradition of foreign military service into the twentieth century.
 This included 800 Swiss volunteers who fought with the Republican International Brigades during the Spanish Civil War, incurring heavy losses.

 Swiss citizens also served in the German Wehrmacht during the Second World War, although purely on an individual and voluntary basis.
-At least 2,000 Swiss fought for Germany during the war, mostly from the German-speaking cantons of Bern and Zurich, and many of them had dual German nationality.
-Besides the Wehrmacht some also joined the SS, particularly the 6th mountain division.
+At least 2,000 Swiss fought for Germany during the war, mostly from the German-speaking cantons of Bern and Zürich, and many of them had dual German nationality.
+Besides the Wehrmacht, some joined the SS, particularly the 6th Mountain Division.
 Due to Switzerland's neutral status, their allegiances were considered illegal and in 1943 the government decided that those who cooperated with Germany would be deprived of their nationality.
 By 1945, there were only 29 such cases.
 A number of Swiss citizens were taken prisoner by the Soviet Union while fighting on the Eastern Front.

 The plot of George Bernard Shaw's comedy Arms and the Man (and of the operetta The Chocolate Soldier based on it) is focused on a fictional Swiss mercenary serving in the 1885 Serbo-Bulgarian War; there is, however, no evidence of actual such mercenaries in that war.